 Please contact Marsh Sport to report the incident as soon as possible Tel: 0345 872 5060 Email: marshsport@marsh.com.

 There aren't any age restrictions on the liability insurance, however we stipulate that participation in all activities must be in accordance with the rules & guidelines of Snowsport Cymru Wales.
 As such if there are any age restrictions imposed by Snowsport Cymru Wales for certain disciplines, then these must be adhered to.

-The 'geographical/territorial' limits on the policy is where you can participate in Snowsport activities which is covered anywhere in the world.
-In layman terms, this means that you can train, participate and compete in recognised and approved Snowsport Cymru Wales activity, worldwide.
+The 'geographical/territorial' limits on the policy is where you can participate in Snowsport activities which is covered anywhere in Europe.
+In layman terms, this means that you can train, participate and compete in recognised and approved Snowsport Cymru Wales activity in Europe.
 The 'jurisdiction' is where an allegation/claim can be made against you or your club.
 In layman terms, this means the country in which a solicitor can be appointed, to try and sue you, if a third party feels you/ your club are deemed negligent.
 The territorial/ jurisdictional limit on the policy is United Kingdom.

+Please contact Marsh Sport to report the incident as soon as possible Tel: 0345 872 5060 Email: marshsport@marsh.com.